Extension-push

 PARAMETERS

-count number Badge count
+number count Badge count

 Local push notifications are scheduled with this function.
 The returned `id` value is uniquely identifying the scheduled notification and can be stored for later reference.